h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_19_explanation.md

 - The squared distance term makes the kernel rotationally invariant

 ### Practical Applications
-- γ selection is crucial for SVM performance
+- $\gamma$ selection is crucial for SVM performance
-- Cross-validation is typically used to find optimal γ
+- Cross-validation is typically used to find optimal $\gamma$
-- γ should be chosen based on the scale of distances in your data
+- $\gamma$ should be chosen based on the scale of distances in your data
-- Too small γ leads to underfitting, too large γ leads to overfitting
+- Too small $\gamma$ leads to underfitting, too large $\gamma$ leads to overfitting

 ### Computational Considerations
-- RBF kernel computation is $O(d)$ per pair, where d is the dimension
+- RBF kernel computation is $O(d)$ per pair, where $d$ is the dimension
-- For n points, computing the full kernel matrix is $O(n^2d)$
+- For $n$ points, computing the full kernel matrix is $O(n^2d)$
-- γ affects the sparsity of the kernel matrix (larger γ → more zeros)
+- $\gamma$ affects the sparsity of the kernel matrix (larger $\gamma$ → more zeros)

 ### Common Pitfalls
-- Choosing γ without considering data scale
+- Choosing $\gamma$ without considering data scale
-- Using the same γ for datasets with different distance scales
+- Using the same $\gamma$ for datasets with different distance scales
-- Not validating γ choice with cross-validation
+- Not validating $\gamma$ choice with cross-validation
-- Ignoring the relationship between γ and model complexity
+- Ignoring the relationship between $\gamma$ and model complexity

 ## Conclusion
-- We calculated the complete kernel matrix for the given points with γ = 0.5
+- We calculated the complete kernel matrix for the given points with $\gamma = 0.5$
-- We analyzed how γ affects the kernel function behavior and decision boundary complexity
+- We analyzed how $\gamma$ affects the kernel function behavior and decision boundary complexity
 - We ranked point pairs by similarity using kernel values
-- We determined an appropriate γ range [0.026, 0.576] for datasets with average distance 2
+- We determined an appropriate $\gamma$ range $[0.026, 0.576]$ for datasets with average distance $2$
-- The γ parameter is crucial for controlling model complexity and should be chosen based on data characteristics
+- The $\gamma$ parameter is crucial for controlling model complexity and should be chosen based on data characteristics

-The RBF kernel provides a flexible way to measure similarity between points, with γ serving as a key hyperparameter that balances model complexity and generalization ability.
-Understanding the relationship between γ, distance, and kernel values is essential for effective use of kernel methods in machine learning.
+The RBF kernel provides a flexible way to measure similarity between points, with $\gamma$ serving as a key hyperparameter that balances model complexity and generalization ability.
+Understanding the relationship between $\gamma$, distance, and kernel values is essential for effective use of kernel methods in machine learning.